pors/EASA-exam-practice/README.md

-# EASA A1/A3 Exam Practice App
+# EASA A1/A3 and A2 Exam Practice App

 Hosted version is available here: [EASA Exam practice](https://dronelab.dev/easa-exam/).